How to Close or Winterize Your Above Ground Swimming Pool

 Important: Never completely drain an above ground pool.
 This can cause your pool to collapse.

 If your pool is plumbed with detachable, flexible hoses, remove them and store for the winter.
 Remove all drain plugs from the pump, filter tank, and any other pool equipment.
-Follow the manufacturer’s instructions for your specific equipment.
-Place all drain plugs in the pump basket for storage.
+Follow the manufacturer’s instructions for your specific pump, filter and other equipment.
+Basically you’ll need to drain them so there is no water in them that could freeze and damage the pump or filter.
+Place all drain plugs in the pump’s basket for storage and so you won’t loose them.

 If your pool is hard plumbed, use an air compressor or shop vac (attached to the blower side of the vac) to blow water out of the system by forcing air down the skimmer and through the plumbing.